- Home

 Learn more about Infant Childminding Services.

-Increased Access to More Affordable Preschools
+More Affordable Preschools

 More Spaces: Almost 40,000 new spaces at government-supported preschools to be added from 2025 to 2029, catering to 80% of preschoolers.